ltrickey/FromShotToStory/README.md

 ## From Shot to Story
-An app for [Young Storytellers](https://www.youngstorytellers.com/) to practice filmmaking techniques on the iPad.
+An app for [Young Storytellers](https://www.youngstorytellers.com/) participating in the middle school Movie Makers Program to practice filmmaking techniques on the iPad.
 Created as Capstone project for [Ada Developer's Academy](https://adadevelopersacademy.org/) Cohort 7.

 ## Problem Statement